opctl/opctl/index.md

 Op Spec is an op specification format.

-Primary concerns of op spec are to make operations: - portable across runtimes - distributable - discoverable - versionable
+Primary concerns of op spec are to make operations:
+- portable across runtimes
+- distributable
+- fully specified
+- discoverable
+- versionable

 ## Terminology